Merrillville Family Relocation Lawyers

 That does not mean that you won’t be able to relocate, though.
 You may seek the permission of the court, and if your reasons are sound and compelling, the court may grant your request.
 The other parent will have the opportunity to object and present reasons why the move should not take place.
 The court will look at the following factors at a minimum:

-Of course, you and the other parent can come to an agreement on our own and ask the court to approve it, which it may if it proves to be a good decision for the children.
+Of course, you and the other parent can come to an agreement on your own and ask the court to approve it, which may be possible if it proves to be a good decision for the children.
 One thing the court will look for in any agreement is arrangements for the other parent to spend time with the children.

 What If My Ex Wants To Move Away With Our Child?